 After the success of the inaugural Orvis Saltwater Fly Fishing Festival, we are delighted to announce dates for September 2021.
 The festival welcomes all ages and abilities and although there is a competition element, our main aim is to bring together likeminded anglers to forge new friendships, develop new skills and learn more Saltwater Fly Fishing, which is becoming increasingly popular on the UK coastlines.

 The Orvis Saltwater Fly Fishing Festival 2021 will take place from Friday 3rd – Sunday 5th September 2021 in Chichester Harbour and Hayling Island.
-Based from our Chichester Store, the full itinerary will be announced soon.
-Anglers can expect bass and mullet workshops, in store and on the beaches, social events and two days of competition fishing.
+Based from the Langstone Quays Resort on Hayling Island, the full itinerary will be announced soon.
+Anglers can expect bass and mullet workshops, at the venue and on the beaches, social events and two days of competition fishing.

 Prizes include: ‘Longest Bass’, ‘Longest Mullet’, ‘Longest Other Species’, ‘Most Number of Species’, ‘Junior Angler’, prize for ‘The Saturday Fish’ ‘Orvis Award for Most Sporting Fisherman’ as well as prizes for Runner’s Up across the first four categories.